arayabrain/multiagent-bmi-webui-collab/README.md

     sudo dpkg -i liblsl-1.16.2-focal_amd64.deb
     ```

+- On windows, you need to open ports for the WebRTC UDP communication.
+Open Windows Firewall settings (`wf.msc`) and create a new inbound rule to allow UDP ports `49152-65535`.

 - You may need to comment out `max_episode_steps` in `robohive/envs/arms/__init__.py` to remove the episode time limit.